-Firms and governments often negotiate economic development deals, such as tax abatements, with limited transparency, using exceptions to public records laws or other strategies for non-disclosure.
-In this paper we explore the motivations of firms for keeping economic development deals out of the public eye.
-We explore legal challenges to public records requests for deal-specific, company-specific participation in a state economic development incentive program.
+Why do some firms oppose transparency of government programs?
+In this paper we explore legal challenges to public records requests for deal-specific, company-specific participation in a state economic development incentive program.
 By examining applications for participation in a major state economic program, the Texas Enterprise Fund, we find that a company is more likely to challenge a formal public records request if it has renegotiated the terms of the award to reduce its job-creation obligations.
 We interpret this as companies challenging transparency when they have avoided being penalized for non-compliance by engaging in non-public renegotiations.
 These results provide evidence regarding those conditions that prompt firms to challenge transparency and illustrate some of the limitations of safeguards such as clawbacks (or incentive-recapture provisions) when such reforms aren't coupled with robust transparency mechanisms.
-We speculate that the main motivation for these challenges is to limit scrutiny of these deals that could lead to backlashes against future economic development agreements.